This is the multi-page printable view of this section. Click here to print.

 Distribution Guide

-Simply use the distribute command to start the distribution process:
+After initializing your distribution, use the distribute command to start the distribution process:

 divekit distribute